The Nonlocal Stefan Problem via a Martingale Transport: Optimal Target Problem

 \begin{remark} Theorem \ref{nu_identify} allows the classical variational problem to yield the optimal target measure $\nu$ for $\mathcal{P}_f(\mu)$.
 Assume that $\varphi : \R^d \rightarrow \R$ satisfies $(-\Delta)^s \varphi = f-\mu$ with $\lim_{|x| \rightarrow \infty} \varphi(x)=0$.
 Then it is known that $v := u - \varphi$ minimizes the functional in $\{w \in H^s(\R^d): w \geq \varphi\}.$ (see for instance \cite{fernandez2023integro}).

 \end{remark}

-\begin{lemma} Let $(\eta,\rho)$ be the optimal Eulerian variable associated to $\mathcal{P}_f(\mu)$ for the cost of Type (I).
+\begin{lemma} Let $(\eta,\rho)$ be the Eulerian variable associated to the optimizer of $\mathcal{P}_f(\mu)$ for Type (I).
 Then the initial domain $E(\eta)$ in \eqref{initial} is same as the set $E$ in Theorem \ref{nu_identify} (up to zero-measure). \end{lemma}